-(ii) shall refer the matter to the Student Complaints Committee for its consideration (see paras 15 to 29 herein).
+(ii) shall refer the matter to the Student Complaints Committee for its consideration (see paras 16 to 30 herein).

-In the case of (d) (i) above, the Dean/Chief Operating Officer shall indicate whether the offer is final or whether he/she is willing to refer the matter to the Student Complaints Committee should the student be unwilling to accept the proposed resolution.
+In the case of (d) (i) above, the Pro-Vice-Chancellor/Chief Operating Officer shall indicate whether the offer is final or whether he/she is willing to refer the matter to the Student Complaints Committee should the student be unwilling to accept the proposed resolution.

-11. The Dean or Chief Operating Officer shall notify the student of his/her decision and the reasons for it in writing.
-The decision of the Dean or Chief Operating Officer shall be final.
+12. The Pro-Vice-Chancellor or Chief Operating Officer shall notify the student of his/her decision and the reasons for it in writing.
+The decision of the Pro-Vice-Chancellor or Chief Operating Officer shall be final.

-12. Should the matter be referred to the Student Complaints Committee, the Committee shall determine whether the complaint is upheld and, if so, shall make appropriate arrangements for its redress.
+13. Should the matter be referred to the Student Complaints Committee, the Committee shall determine whether the complaint is upheld and, if so, shall make appropriate arrangements for its redress.
 The decision of the Committee shall be final.